topcoder-platform-templates/specification-templates/QA - Bug Hunt - Challenge Template.md

 P5 - Enhancement	:  Something noticed by testers that should be fixed, but isn’t considered a bug.

 The additional prizes will be **up to** $250 for 2nd position, $200 for 3rd position and $150 for 4th position.

+(CHOOSE ONE:)
+No prizes will be awarded beyond the 4th position for any bugs.
+(OR)
-No prizes will be awarded beyond the 4th position for any bugs. / Or Submitters that do not take 1st, 2nd, 3rd or 4th place will be paid each non-duplicate and verified issue up to a maximum of the 4th place prize using the prize guideline above.
+Submitters that do not take 1st, 2nd, 3rd or 4th place will be paid each non-duplicate and verified issue up to a maximum of the 4th place prize using the prize guideline above.

 ---------------------------------------------------------------- OR ---------------------------------------------------------------------